 Up to date with worming

-Lots of body handling including washing, blow-drying, brushing, trimming nails and cuddles
+Lots of body handling including washing, blow-drying, brushing, trimming nails and cuddles, including being comfortable on a grooming table (and vet examination table)

-She has begun clicker training including learning the beginnings of sit, lie down and crate conditioning
+The beginning of clicker training including learning the beginnings of sit, lie down, shake and crate conditioning

 How To Enquire

-If you are interested in Margot, please send me an email and I will send you a questionnaire to fill out and send back.
+When EOI are open, please email me with a little bit about yourself (you don't have to go into too much detail but a general "vibe" is helpful) and I will send you a questionnaire to fill in and send back.
 I request that anyone who is interested fills out this questionnaire so that I don't forget to ask any questions when getting to know people.
-There are no right or wrong answers, so please be honest as it helps with choosing the right home for her.
+There are no right or wrong answers, so please be honest as it helps with choosing the right home for my puppies.

 Tips for Contacting Breeders

-When contacting breeders, save the question of price for after more of a conversation where you've offered some information about yourself and the home you are planning to provide an Australian Shepherd.
+When contacting breeders, do not just send an email with "Got any puppies?
+How much?" .
+Most breeders prefer to have more of a conversation where you've offered some information about yourself and the home you are planning to provide an Australian Shepherd.
 Some good things to answer are:

 What kind of activity level are you looking for in a dog?